Microservices vs Monolith

 Read our blog about Multi tenant architecture SaaS application on AWS to create your microservice SaaS application!

-2. What are Monoliths?
+2. What is Monolithic?

 The term monolith comes from an ancient representation of a huge rock.
 When we talk about software, monoliths are nothing but a large block of codes having multiple modules.
 These modules are tightly coupled with each other.
 The application and the business logic is encapsulated in a single deployable binary called a monolith.
 Usually, a monolith consists of a conventional three-tier architecture, namely, a database, a user interface, and a server-side application.
-The below diagram represents the idea of the monolith in a nutshell.
+The below diagram represents the idea of the monolithic in a nutshell.

 3. Microservices vs Monoliths: Architectures